SamLegros/100-days-of-code/log.md

 ### Day 34: June 28, 2017, Wednesday

-**Today's Progress**: Completed 14 exercises on Codecademy, and updated my developmentnotes wiki.
+**Today's Progress**: Completed 14 exercises on Codecademy, and updated my developmentNotes wiki.

 **Thoughts:** I completed Codecademy's SQL: Analyzing Business Metrics module today.
 I was nervous that being away from code for a few days would wipe my brain clean of my little knowledge of SQL.
-Fortunately, I read through my developmentnotes before diving into the second half of this module, and I think this really helped.
+Fortunately, I read through my developmentNotes before diving into the second half of this module, and I think this really helped.
 I got through the majority of the exercises with ease, and it was all making sense.
 Then I needed a little help, something I've noticed with Codecademy's learning structure.
 If there are 3 parts to an exercise, and you are stuck on the first part, requesting the code hint will provide the final answer to the third part.
 Meaning I won't know how the first or second part was supposed to be written.
 Then I try to search the exercise online, and I can't find a breakdown of the exercise.
 This system seems broken to me, they should provide you with step by step information for each part of an exercise, not just the end-goal.

-**Link(s) to work:** [developmentnotes wiki - SQL: Analyzing Business Metrics](https://github.com/SamLegros/developmentNotes/wiki/%5BCodecademy%5D-SQL:-Analyzing-Business-Metrics)
+**Link(s) to work:** [developmentNotes wiki - SQL: Analyzing Business Metrics](https://github.com/SamLegros/developmentNotes/wiki/%5BCodecademy%5D-SQL:-Analyzing-Business-Metrics)

 ***